devops-surya/devops-training/June-2023/Ansible/Ansible.md

 ## Ansible
 * Ansible is one of the configuration management tool.
-* Ansible is an open-source automation tool used for IT tasks such as application deployment, configuration management, and infrastructure orchestration.
+* Ansible is used for IT tasks such as application deployment, configuration management, and infrastructure orchestration.
 It uses a simple and easy-to-learn YAML-based language to define tasks and playbooks, making it accessible to a wide range of users.

 <br/>